vanila-io/mention-ghost-theme/README.md

 ##Introduction

 Mention is clean and minimalistic theme with few nice features, like scroll indicator and reading time.
-Team Vanila got inspired with https://mention.com/blog/ and the guys from Mention give as green light, to go and craft Ghost theme.
+We got inspired with https://mention.com/blog/ and the guys from Mention give as green light, to go and craft Ghost theme.

-If you can leave that comment in footer that says it's crafted by Vanila (http://vanila.io), it would mean a lot, cause it represents our work.

-Peace. :)

 ###Features
 - Scroll indicator